Civic Internships

 A civic internship in government or the non-profit sector can allow students to explore different career paths and make informed decisions about their career goals and aspirations.

-Develop a sense of civic responsibility
+Develop a Sense of Civic Responsibility

 A civic internship in government or the non-profit sector can help students develop a sense of civic responsibility and an understanding of the role of government and non-profit organizations in society.